NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Ruby Phoenix Fanatic.md

 Choose two ability boosts.
 One must be to **Constitution** or **Intelligence**, and one is a free ability boost.

 You're trained in the Axis Lore, Gladiatorial Lore, and Goka Lore skills.
-You gain the [[Feats/Dubious Knowledge|Dubious Knowledge]] skill feat.
+You gain the [[Dubious Knowledge|Dubious Knowledge]] skill feat.

 *Source: Pathfinder: Fists of the Ruby Phoenix Player's Guide* *OGL*